 - Reference to operating procedures

 2) The documented procedures established for the Quality Management System (or references): ‘Documentation’ means anything written down or captured in some form such as written procedures, policies, checklists, forms, or graphics, drawings, flowcharts, diagrams, IT systems.
 This is called ‘documented information’ in the current version (2015) of ISO 9001.
-Confusingly, they have also decided to use the same term for what was formerly called ‘records’ – those things that showed what had been done, such as registers, logs, competed for forms, reports, meeting minutes and so on.
-‘Documented information’ in 9001 terms means both the ‘written stuff’ that describe your quality system and say how it should operate (eg, flowcharts, procedures, policies, checklists) and the ‘written stuff’ that shows what was done.
+Confusingly, they have also decided to use the same term for what was formerly called ‘records’ – those things that showed what had been done, such as registers, logs, competed for forms, reports, meeting minutes, and so on.
+‘Documented information in 9001 terms means both the ‘written stuff’ that describes your quality system and say how it should operate (eg, flowcharts, procedures, policies, checklists) and the ‘written stuff’ that shows what was done.
 A system must be documented to achieve ISO 9001 certification because having certain documented information is required by the Standard.
-All the documents t needs to control how things are done, whether procedures, flowcharts, checklists, forms, IT systems or any other media or format that work in your business.
+All the documents need to control how things are done, whether procedures, flowcharts, checklists, forms, IT systems, or any other media or format that work in your business.
 But note that no mandatory procedures are prescribed.
 Nor a quality manual.
 What can confuse people is that actually, you can choose what your documents look like, what format and structure you use, and what to put in them.
 Provided you meet these requirements.
-You can use one or many formats, from checklists and flowcharts to intranets, wikis or workflow embedded into IT systems.
-You can use any media, hardcopy or soft, including intranet, online, internet or wiki.
-One often used way to do that was with a thing called a ‘quality manual’.
+You can use one or many formats, from checklists and flowcharts to intranets, wikis, or workflow embedded into IT systems.
+You can use any media, hardcopy or soft, including intranet, online, internet, or wiki.
+One often-used way to do that was with a thing called a ‘quality manual’.
 And you can still do that if you choose.
-And it can be in hard copy (paper) or softcopy: online documents like web pages, help files or IT systems.
-And you can write your document in various ways, from easy and user-friendly to bureaucratic, verbose and very hard to follow.
+And it can be in hard copy (paper) or softcopy: online documents like web pages, help files, or IT systems.
+And you can write your document in various ways, from easy and user-friendly to bureaucratic, verbose, and very hard to follow.
 And such a manual may be the only document you have for your system, or it may be one of a number of documents.
 Or something in between.

 3) A description of the interaction of processes.
 This is most simply done with a flowchart that identifies all the processes in the organization with arrows showing how they connect.
 While an in-depth flowchart may help you to better understand the interactions between processes in your organization, a simple top-level flowchart is all that is needed for most people to understand the basics.